Commercial Whiskey Barrel Aging

 Quercus Petraea - known for creating wood for Hungarian oak barrels

-Hungarian oak barrels are traditionally used for the aging of wine, but distillers are starting to appreciate Hungarian oak as a renowned alternative for aging spirits as well.
+Hungarian oak barrels are traditionally used for the aging of wine, but I'm starting to see distillers start to appreciate Hungarian oak as a renowned alternative for aging spirits as well.
 While similar to French oak casks, these barrels typically provide wine with a richer, more textured flavor, and often suit more fruit-forward wines.

 TYPE OF WOOD: